ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 4. If desired, test by rebooting:

+    ```shell
     shutdown -r now
+    ```

 When the VM comes back up the network interface should be UP/RUNNING.
-The ifconfig command includes the status of each interface.
+The `ifconfig` command includes the status of each interface.

 ## Configure the host name
 This section describes the configuration of the host name for RHEL 7 VMs.